 Approval and review Details

 Document approver Board of Directors

 Document administrator Quality Risk and Compliance Manager

 Advisory committee Board meeting

-Date approved 26 August 2024
+Date approved 5 August 2025

-Next review date August 2027
+Next review date August 2028

-Date Version Approval and amendment history

-21 July 2021 1.0 Policy developed to be inclusive of, and replace, the following

-MAR-POL-001 Sponsors and Donors Privacy V1.0

-GOV-POL-0014 Autism SA Website Privacy V1.0

-GOV-POL-0015 iMsocial Website Privacy V1.0

-SDS-POL-007 Client Privacy V8.0

-Policy is inclusive of privacy requirements under all aspects of our organisation

-(including employees, clients, members, community) and will be published on our
+Date Version Approval and amendment history 21 July 2021 1.0 Policy developed to be inclusive of, and replace, the following MAR-POL-001 Sponsors and Donors Privacy V1.0 GOV-POL-0014 Autism SA Website Privacy V1.0 GOV-POL-0015 iMsocial Website Privacy V1.0 SDS-POL-007 Client Privacy V8.0 Policy is inclusive of privacy requirements under all aspects of our organisation (including employees, clients, members, community) and will be published on our external website.

-external website.
 Approved by the Board.

-26 August 2024 2.0 Policy reviewed and updated in response to the Privacy Act Review Report 2022

-and pending updates to the Privacy Act 1988.
+26 August 2024 2.0 Policy reviewed and updated in response to the Privacy Act Review Report 2022 and pending updates to the Privacy Act 1988.
+Approved by the Board.
+19 June 2025 2.1 Policy updated to include organisation expectations in relation to the use of generative Al platforms.
+Incremental changed.
+No change to approval or review date.
+Approved by CEO.
+5 August 2025 3.0 Policy reviewed and updated in line with the Privacy and Other Legislation Amendment Act 2024 (Cth).
 Approved by the Board.